 How much money does it cost to trek to the Everest foothills?

-This is a common question that arouses in the mind of every Everest trekker.
+This is a common question that arises in the mind of every Everest trekker.

 But there are some factors that affect the cost of the Everest trek.
 They are;

-This is one of the factors that affects directly the Everest trek cost in 2023.
-There are lots of tea houses ranging from low to high prices depending on the facilities.
-A room with an attached bathroom, free hot showering, free electric charging, Wi-Fi, and other amenities like in the cities.
-A hotel with such facilities can be found in the lower elevation while it may not be in higher altitude places.
+This is one of the factors that directly affect the Everest trek cost in 2023.
+There are lots of tea houses ranging from low to high prices, depending on the facilities.
+A room with an attached bathroom, free hot showers, free electric charging, Wi-Fi, and other amenities like those in the cities.
+A hotel with such facilities can be found in the lower elevation, while it may not be in higher altitude places.

-Similarly, your preference for single or twin-sharing accommodation influences the trekking cost.
-It means if you share a room with another, the cost would be cheaper.
+Similarly, your preference for single or twin-sharing accommodation influences the cost of the trek to the Everest base camp.
+It means if you share a room with another person, the cost would be cheaper.

-Besides, the accommodation cost for trekking to Mt.
-Everest varies from one place to another.
-It raises as your trail goes towards the higher elevated places.
+Besides, the accommodation cost for the Mt.
+Everest base camp trek varies from one place to another.
+It rises as your trail goes towards the higher elevated places.

 Tentatively, you can be prepared with USD 3 for single and USD 5 for twin beds in the lower altitude areas.
 On the other hand, almost USD 10 would cost in the upper altitude zones.
-While accommodation cost in Lobuche is fixed.
-It is USD 7 per room on twin sharing basis.
+The accommodation cost in Lobuche is fixed.
+It is USD 7 per room on twin twin-sharing basis.

-Food is another affecting factor for EBC trek cost.
+Food is another affecting factor for the Everest base camp trek cost.
 The cost of food varies from one hotel to another.
-The price raises as you climb to the higher elevation places.
+The price rises as you climb to the higher elevation places.
 Besides, it depends on how many items you want and how much you will eat.

 Normally, Dal (lentil), Bhat (rice), and tarkari (curry) with pickles are the basic Nepalese food.
 This item can be found in every tea house, but the curry may be served with seasonal vegetables differently.
 The varieties of Western, Chinese, and Asian foods are listed on the menus of the Everest region.
 But the price varies.